Sloppy Joe Sliders

 But if you want to serve a little something more, make a tasty green salad with strawberries or some potato salad.
 A simple pasta salad is always a good idea!

-And if dips are your thing on game day, then you've gotta try out skillet sausage dip and jalapeño popper dip.
+And if dips are your thing on game day, then you've gotta try our skillet sausage dip and jalapeño popper dip.

 Tips for Success

-- Around the half way mark, take the lid off your crock pot and give the beef mixture a good stir to incorporate all the ingredients and make sure nothing is sticking.
+- If you plan to use a crock pot instead of the stovetop, then just check the sloppy joes around the half way mark.
+Take the lid off your crock pot and give the beef mixture a good stir to incorporate all the ingredients and make sure nothing is sticking.

 - Melt some butter and add garlic powder to it.
 Then brush a bit of the butter over the top of the rolls to make them extra tasty!